Mavacamten for Treatment of Symptomatic Obstructive Hypertrophic Cardiomyopathy - EXPLORER-HCM

 - At 30 weeks, change in KCCQ-overall summary score: 14.9 for mavacamten vs. 5.4 for placebo (difference +9.1, p < 0.0001)

 Among patients with hypertrophic obstructive cardiomyopathy, mavacamten was superior to placebo.
 This medicine improved functional capacity and health status, as assessed by KCCQ.
-Mavacamten was well tolerated.
-Mavacamten was associated with a significant reduction in post-exercise LVOT gradient compared with placebo.
+Mavacamten was well tolerated with no significant long-term treatment-related adverse events.
+Mavacamten was associated with a significant reduction in post-exercise LVOT gradient compared with placebo at 30 weeks, which was sustained to 48 weeks.
 CMR found that mavacamten was associated with favorable remodeling compared with placebo.

 Spertus JA, Fine JT, Elliott P, et al. Mavacamten for treatment of symptomatic obstructive hypertrophic cardiomyopathy (EXPLORER-HCM): health status analysis of a randomized, double-blind, placebo-controlled, phase 3 trial.
-Lancet 2021;May 15:[Epub ahead of print].
+Lancet 2021;397:2467-75.

 Presented by Dr. John A. Spertus at the American College of Cardiology Virtual Annual Scientific Session (ACC 2021), May 15, 2021.